lwileczek/jekyll-now/_FuturePosts/DBSCAN.md

 So we gain a little bit more flexability.
 Below we'll see some examples of how DBSCAN outperforms K-Means.

 ## Algorithm Overview
-When constructing the DBSCAN algorithm we need three things:
+When constructing the DBSCAN algorithm we need four things:
   1. Minimum amount of points (minPts)
   2. Distance function (dist\_func)
   3. Distance from each point (Eps)
+  4. data

 > ASIDE: Eps stands for epsilon, the greek letter, which is used in mathematics
 > to represent a region around an object.
 An arbitrary but common choice.

+To perform DBSCAN we'll have to check each point and count its neighbors within
+the given distance.
+Then we'll drop all points that don't have at least minPts
+neighbors.
+Now that we have our core points we'll have to find all reachable
+points for each core point to create our clusters.

+## Writing the algorithm
+To write this algorithm I'll be using Python 3.6 and Numpy 1.15.

+## Examples
+Sci-Kit Learn has a built-in DBSCAN which we can use to test out some examples
+and compare to our implimitation written above.

+## Caveats
+When DBSCAN doesn't work
+OPTICS

+## Further reading

 ## Bibliography
   - Figure 1 By Chire [CC BY-SA 3.0  (https://creativecommons.org/licenses/by-SA/3.0)], from Wikimedia Commons